The Mountain Track up Ben Nevis

 Activivity Type: Hard Walk

 The Ben Nevis Visitor Centre has a shop and toilets, and the Ben Nevis Inn is a must stop if you’re descending this way.

 Navigation off the summit in mist, coupled with the fact there could well be snow up there well into summer.

 Parking : PH33 6ST

 At the Ben Nevis Visitor Centre

-Ben Nevis is the highest mountain in Scotland and the United Kingdom and any walk to the summit of this huge mountain is going to be taxing.
+Make no mistake that The Mountain track up Ben Nevis , the highest mountain in Scotland and the United Kingdom is going to be a hard walk.
 No wonder that they renamed the Tourist Path as the Mountain Path, as people were unaware of it’s difficulty.
 Nevermind that the path sets off up to the summit of a mountain where it’s winter for 9 months of the year, no – if it’s good enough for the tourists it’s good enough for me and my flip flops (and no, that isn’t a Half Man Half Biscuit lyric, though it probably should be!)

 The summit of Ben Nevis is also notoriously difficult to navigate off.
 With the wrong bearing taking you over and into Gardyloo Gully (We’re looking at a national magazine here – Never Forget!)